 If you’re a step-parent you might be unsure about your role in the blended family.
 You might sometimes feel like you’re not valued or you’re left out of the family.

-- spending time together as a couple.
-Try having a regular weekend walk and coffee together, or spending half an hour together after the oldest children have gone to bed
+- Spend time together as a couple.
+Try having a regular weekend walk and coffee together, or spending half an hour together after the oldest children have gone to bed.

-- setting aside some time each week or fortnight to talk over any challenges or issues that have come up
+- Set aside some time each week or fortnight to talk over any challenges or issues that have come up.

-- showing love and appreciation often – a hug, a loving word, a kiss, or a thank you note
+- Show love and appreciation often – a hug, a loving word, a kiss, or a thank you note.

-- showing that you are interested in and understand how your partner is feeling.
-This means listening to each other’s concerns and ideas, and being willing to compromise
+- Show that you’re interested in and understand how your partner is feeling.
+This means listening to each other’s concerns and ideas, and being willing to compromise.

 Parent and child relationships in a blended family

-You can show your child that you love and care for her as much as you always did by:
+Here are ways to show your child that you love and care for her as much as you always did:

-- enjoying time with your child – catch up each day if you can, talk about your child’s concerns, or do other activities like reading together or playing games
+- Enjoy time with your child – catch up each day if you can, talk about your child’s concerns, or do other activities like reading together or playing games.

-- keeping your normal joint activities going – for example, swimming, playing soccer or visiting the market together
+- Do your normal joint activities – for example, swimming, playing soccer or visiting the market together.

-- keeping routines the same as much as possible – for example, bedtime routines like a song or story before bed
+- Keep routines the same as much as possible – for example, bedtime routines like a song or story before bed.

-- sticking with your rules and boundaries – for example, if your teenage child needs to text to tell you where she is when she’s out with friends, that rule shouldn’t change.
+- Stick with your rules and boundaries.
+For example, if your teenage child needs to text to tell you where she is when she’s out with friends, that rule shouldn’t change.

 Step-parent and stepchild relationships in a blended family